shaisachs/origin-of-sadness/origin-of-sadness.md

 Saturdays alone with Sophie were a delight he had not anticipated.
 When Sylvie had first announced her rigorous travel schedule, one week a month over the course of an entire year, it had seemed that these weekends would stretch on forever, the need to chase after Sophie and keep her entertained all day.
 But after a few weekends he found that they passed almost too quickly, that Sophie's nonstop chatter kept him endlessly fascinated, even if she never seemed to pick up her toys.
 With Sylvie's travel schedule winding down, this weekend would be their last alone, certainly for a long while.
 Soon enough it would be his wife answering these mystifying questions.

 "Are you saying that the song made you sad, is that it?"
+Henry plucked Sophie's plate from off the table, taking care not to drop the fork on her drawing.

 Sophie regarded him for a moment, then exhaled a little puff of air.
 "Of course, that is exactly what I'm saying."

 "Why then, it's a sad song.
 And it reminds you that Mama is gone.
 And that makes you sad."
-He put the pan away and turned towards her, leaning on the countertap and wiping his hands with a towel.
+He gave the plate a swipe, set it in the dishwasher, and turned towards her, leaning on the countertap and wiping his hands with a towel.
 Even before he finished saying it, Henry knew that this answer would not satisfy her.

 "Papa, what a perfectly silly thing to say."
 Sophie brushed her hand against the paper, in the process rubbing the few remaining bits of waxy crayon into smudges on the drawing, and then fixed her drawing to the refrigerator.
 "It's a sad song, of course it makes me sad.
 But why is it a sad song?
 It's just some instruments on the radio, a few sounds.
 How does that have anything to do with Mama?
 No one on the radio knows that she's gone, or even who she is.
 Why should that make me sad?"